DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_root_schema_must_have_name.md

 # Root Schema Has Name
-`Root Schema Has Name` is a Schema constraint that checks every schema with a root key and ensures there is a field called name.
+`Root Schema Has Name` is a Schema constraint that checks every schema with a root key and ensures there is a field called `name`.

 ## Usage Example